-- 1. Mandatory Student Fees include exams and supplies. - 2.
-Life Sciences Exam re-testing fee is \$75. - Tuition fees do not include the cost of books, which range from \$250 to \$500 for the entire program. - 4.
+- Mandatory Student Fees include the Skillful Touch manual, Anatomy ebook, exams, technology, and supplies. - Life Sciences Exam (Anatomy, Kinesiology & Physiology) re-testing fee is \$75.
+Re-tests must be scheduled within 14 calendar days of the last day of Phase I. - Tuition fees do not include the cost of books, which range from \$250 to \$500 for the entire program. - 4.
 Tuition fees do not include housing.